 Go to the Startup tab, Select the program that you don’s use often and click on the Disable button.

-Perform Clean boot to avoid any third party software conflict.
+Perform Clean boot to avoid any third-party software conflict.

 A clean boot helps eliminate software conflicts.
 To help troubleshoot error messages and other issues, you can start Windows by using a minimal set of drivers and startup programs.
 This kind of startup is known as a “clean boot.”
-Putting your system in Clean Boot state helps in identifying if any third party applications or startup items are causing the issue.
+Putting your system in Clean Boot state helps in identifying if any third-party applications or startup items are causing the issue.
 Read How to perform a clean boot in Windows 10, 8.1 and 7.

 Disable Fast Boot

-Windows 10 fast startup feature introduced to reduce startup time by pre-loading some boot information before your PC shuts off.
+Windows 10 fast startup feature was introduced to reduce startup time by pre-loading some boot information before your PC shuts off.
 While the name sounds promising, it’s caused issues for a lot of people.
 And users report Disable fast startup option help them to optimize Windows 10 start time.